martinkvu/Multimodal-Data-for-Predictive-Failure-and-Anomaly-Detection/README.md

 # Multimodal-Data-for-Predictive-Failure-and-Anomaly-Detection

-Multimodal Anomaly Detection & Failure Prediction
 An end-to-end ML pipeline that detects sensor-based system failures using time-series sensor data and log embeddings, deployed with AWS cloud integration.

-Results
-MetricScoreOverall Accuracy97%Failure Precision0.89Failure Recall0.80Failure F1 Score0.84Macro Avg F10.91Anomalies Detected50/50 (100%)False Positives0

-How It Works
+Results: The model achieved 97% overall accuracy with a failure class precision of 0.89, recall of 0.80, and F1 score of 0.84.
+The Isolation Forest detected all 50 injected anomalies (100%) with zero false positives.
-The pipeline has 8 steps that run end-to-end:

-Data Ingestion — sensor readings (temperature, pressure, vibration) are loaded from S3 or generated locally Log Embeddings — system log messages are encoded using DistilBERT (768-dim embeddings) Feature Fusion — sensor features and log embeddings are concatenated and standardized Anomaly Detection — Isolation Forest flags anomalous readings in an unsupervised pass LSTM Training — a sequence model learns failure patterns across 10-step windows Evaluation — precision, recall, F1, and accuracy are computed and printed Cloud Publishing — metrics pushed to CloudWatch; model artifact saved to S3 Visualization — 4-panel matplotlib dashboard saved as anomaly_detection_results.png
+How it works: The pipeline runs 8 steps end-to-end.
+Sensor readings (temperature, pressure, vibration) are ingested from S3 or generated locally, then system log messages are encoded using DistilBERT into 768-dimensional embeddings.
+Those embeddings are fused with the sensor features, standardized, and passed through an Isolation Forest for unsupervised anomaly detection.
+An LSTM then learns failure patterns across 10-step windows, after which precision, recall, F1, and accuracy are computed.
+Finally, metrics are pushed to CloudWatch, the model artifact is saved to S3, and a 4-panel visualization dashboard is saved locally.

-Requirements
-Python version
-Python 3.8 or higher
-Install dependencies
-bashpip3 install boto3 torch transformers scikit-learn pandas numpy matplotlib Full dependency list
-PackagePurposetorchLSTM model trainingtransformersDistilBERT log embeddingsscikit-learnIsolation Forest, StandardScaler, metricspandas / numpyData manipulationmatplotlibVisualization dashboardboto3AWS S3 and CloudWatch integrationbotocoreAWS error handling (installed with boto3)

-How to Run
+Requirements: Python 3.8 or higher.
+Install all dependencies with pip3 install boto3 torch transformers scikit-learn pandas numpy matplotlib.
+The main packages are PyTorch for the LSTM, HuggingFace Transformers for DistilBERT, scikit-learn for Isolation Forest and metrics, and boto3 for AWS integration.

-Local mode (no AWS credentials needed) bashpython3 Multimodal_Failure_Detection.py
-Cloud calls are mocked by default — you will see [MOCK S3] and [MOCK CloudWatch] log lines.
-The model trains fully and results are printed and saved locally.
+How to run: By default the pipeline runs in local mode with no AWS credentials needed — just run python3 Multimodal_Failure_Detection.py.
+Cloud calls are mocked and results are printed and saved locally.
+To activate real AWS integration, set USE_CLOUD=true before running.
-Cloud mode (with AWS credentials) bashexport USE_CLOUD=true python3 Multimodal_Failure_Detection.py
-This activates real S3 uploads and CloudWatch metric publishing.
-See AWS setup below.

-AWS Setup
-To use cloud mode you need three things:
-1. AWS credentials configured
-bashaws configure
-Enter your AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and preferred region (us-east-1 by default).
-2. S3 bucket created
-Create a bucket named anomaly-detection-pipeline (or update S3_BUCKET in the script): bashaws s3 mb s3://anomaly-detection-pipeline
-The pipeline writes to three prefixes automatically: s3://anomaly-detection-pipeline/
-├── sensor-data/{job_id}/sensor_data.csv
-├── models/lstm_{job_id}.pt
-└── results/{job_id}/results.json
-3. CloudWatch permissions
-Your IAM user or role needs the following permissions: json{
-  "Effect": "Allow",
-  "Action": [
-    "cloudwatch:PutMetricData",
-    "s3:PutObject",
-    "s3:GetObject"
-  ],
-  "Resource": "*"
-}
-Metrics are published under the namespace AnomalyDetection/Pipeline and tagged by JobId.

-SageMaker (Optional)
+AWS setup: You need three things to use cloud mode.
+First, configure your AWS credentials using aws configure with your access key, secret key, and region.
+Second, create an S3 bucket named anomaly-detection-pipeline — the pipeline automatically writes sensor CSVs, model .pt files, and a results JSON to prefixed folders inside it.
+Third, make sure your IAM user has cloudwatch:PutMetricData, s3:PutObject, and s3:GetObject permissions.
+Metrics publish under the namespace AnomalyDetection/Pipeline tagged by job ID.

-The training loop is structured to be SageMaker-compatible.
-To run as a managed training job, replace the local training block with a SageMaker PyTorch estimator pointed at this script as the entry point.
-The USE_CLOUD=true environment variable can be passed via environment in the estimator config.
+SageMaker: The training loop is structured to be SageMaker-compatible.
+Swap the local training block for a SageMaker PyTorch estimator using this script as the entry point and pass USE_CLOUD=true via the environment config.

-Output
-After a successful run you will have:

-Terminal — printed results table with all citable metrics anomaly_detection_results.png — 4-panel dashboard (vibration signal, loss curve, anomaly counts, classifier metrics) S3 (cloud mode) — sensor CSV, model .pt file, results JSON CloudWatch (cloud mode) — per-epoch loss and final evaluation metrics

-Project Structure
-Multimodal_Failure_Detection.py   # Main pipeline script
-anomaly_detection_results.png     # Generated visualization (after run)
-README.md                         # This file

-Configuration
-Key constants at the top of the script you may want to change:
-VariableDefaultDescriptionAWS_REGIONus-east-1AWS regionS3_BUCKETanomaly-detection-pipelineS3 bucket nameCW_NAMESPACEAnomalyDetection/PipelineCloudWatch namespaceUSE_CLOUDfalseSet to true to enable real AWS callsn_samples1000Number of sensor timestepsepochs5LSTM training epochs
+Key settings you can change: AWS region (default us-east-1), S3 bucket name, CloudWatch namespace, number of sensor timesteps (default 1,000), and number of training epochs (default 5).